2017 - A Return To Good Health

 2009 - XEN CONNECT joins with fecher to expand porting services in Asia

 - XEN CONNECT, the Premium Porting Partner for Australia and New Zealand and fecher e.
 Kfm., Europe and North America’s largest Premium Porting Partner, have agreed to co-operate in the provision of porting services to countries across Asia.
 The non-exclusive agreement will see XEN Connect and fecher share marketing, technical and project resource for the benefit of organizations across Asia seeking to secure the future of valuable Team Developer applications by providing certainty of support and maintainability through the porting of those applications to .NET.
-"The Porting Project offers Gupta Team Developer users the world’s safest and most proven migration technology," said Stefan Biermann, Managing Director of XEN Connect, "and we are looking forward with fecher to assisting companies in Asia who are keen to continue to profit from the expertise contained in their Team Developer applications.
+"The Porting Project offers Gupta SQLWindows/Team Developer users the world’s safest and most proven migration technology," said Stefan Biermann, Managing Director of XEN Connect, "and we are looking forward with fecher to assisting companies in Asia who are keen to continue to profit from the expertise contained in their Team Developer applications.
 Through Porting, we give these applications a new lease of life in .NET and there is no reason why they cannot continue to deliver benefits for many years to come."

 2009 - Australian Volunteers International selects The Porting Project Australia to migrate key application to .NET